Jonjo Shelvey: Newcastle United

 On 12 January 2016, Newcastle United announced they had signed Shelvey on a five-and-a-half-year deal, for a reported fee of £12 million.
 Four days later he made his debut in a 2–1 Premier League victory over West Ham United, the first win for the club in seven matches.
 He was named man of the match for his involvement in the build-up to both of Newcastle's goals.
 While Newcastle were on a training break in La Manga on 20 February, manager Steve McClaren announced that Shelvey had been made the team's captain.
 He served the role as Fabricio Coloccini stayed out through a calf injury, and said that he wanted to help the club avoid relegation; they were unsuccessful in that aim.

-Shelvey scored his first goal for the club in a 2–0 win against Brighton & Hove Albion on 27 August 2016.
-In December 2016, Shelvey was banned for five matches after being found guilty of using racially abusive language towards Wolverhampton Wanderers player, Romain Saïss, in a match on 17 September.
+On 27 August 2016, Shelvey scored his first goal for the club in a 2–0 win against Brighton & Hove Albion.
+In December 2016, Shelvey was banned for five matches after being found guilty of using racially abusive language towards Wolverhampton Wanderers' Romain Saïss, in a match on 17 September.
 He was also fined £100,000 and ordered to attend a Football Association education course.
-He made 47 appearances and scored 5 goals in 2016–17 as Newcastle were promoted to the Premier League after winning the Championship title.
+During the 2016–17 season, which saw Newcastle promoted to the Premier League, he made 47 appearances in all competitions, and scored five goals (with three of them coming against Queens Park Rangers).

 Ahead of the new season, Shelvey changed his squad number from 12 to 8.
-On 13 August 2017, in Newcastle United's first match back in the Premier League against Tottenham Hotspur, Shelvey was sent off three minutes into the second half of the match, for stamping on Tottenham midfielder Dele Alli.
+On 13 August 2017, in Newcastle's first match back in the Premier League against Tottenham Hotspur, Shelvey was sent off three minutes into the second half of the match, for stepping on Tottenham midfielder Dele Alli.
 Newcastle would go on to lose the match 2–0, with Shelvey later apologising for his violent conduct.
+On 13 December in a loss to Everton, he was once again sent off for a second bookable offence.
+Over the course of the season, he made 32 appearances in all competitions, during which time he scored twice, against Leicester City in the league and against Luton Town in the FA Cup.
+The following season, Shelvey played less matches, mainly due to a hamstring strain.
+He scored his only goal of the season on 12 May 2019, the last day of the season, in a 4–0 win over Fulham.